trberrido/yapv/README.md

 # yapv
 yet another push swap visualisateur

-use port 8080
+listen port 8080

-#how to
+# usage
+the folder must be in the directory of push_swap

     npm install
     node server.js